pulumi/terraform-provider-vsphere/website/docs/r/distributed_port_group.html.markdown

   to associate with this port group.
 The default is `-1`, which implies no association.
 * `custom_attributes` (Optional) Map of custom attribute ids to attribute value string to set for port group.
-See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

-[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.

 ### Policy options

-In addition to the above options, you can configure any policy option that is available under the [`vsphere_distributed_virtual_switch` policy options][dvs-default-port-policies] section.
+In addition to the above options, you can configure any policy option that is available under the `vsphere_distributed_virtual_switch` policy options section.
 Any policy option that is not set is inherited from the DVS, its options propagating to the port group.

 See the link for a full list of options that can be set.